project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 1. The [API Key for access](http://www.sunbird.org) and basic authentication

-1. An API client to make API calls.
-For example use Postman refer [Using Postman](http://www.sunbird.org/apis/framework/#tag/usingpostman)
+1. ​Software that can make API calls like curl or [POSTMAN](https://www.getpostman.com/docs/v6/postman/api_documentation/intro_to_api_documentation)

 1. Onboarding the following with access to the API
     - Admin user